 The thinner retail version pictures Wilson running with the football.

 For most, the hits are the main focus of 2012 Topps Supreme Football.
 It's not that the base cards are forgotten, but they could very easily be overlooked.
 They come numbered to a reasonable 462 copies and have an elegant design enhanced by gold foil.

 High-end brand?
 Yup.
 Autographs and jersey?
 Check.
 Low-numbering?
 Just 99 -- time two.
 There are two different versions of the 2012 Topps Triple Threads Russell Wilson rookie card.
 They're nearly identical with the same photo, autograph and triple-swatch.
 The only difference is the jersey display windows.
 Both versions come numbered to 99 making the actual rookie print run for the set closer to 200.

 Offered originally as an online-exclusive, 2012 Topps Turkey Red caused quite a stir upon its initial release.
-The mini box format and unconventional distribution method means singles are relatively scarce, although not impossible.
+The mini box format and unconventional distribution method mean singles are relatively scarce, although not impossible to find.

 With just 170 copies, this is one of Wilson's rarest rookie cards.
 But without the autograph that his high-end rookies have, it remains reasonably priced.
 For those on a tighter budget, this is a great option to target.
 It comes with a bold look that makes it stand out from his other rookies as well.

 |Making purchases through affiliate links can earn the site a commission|